 Internet of Things (IoT) in Manufacturing

 IoT connects machines and devices, allowing manufacturers to track and control production remotely.
-Sensors collect real-time data on:
+Sensors collect valuable data and real-time data on:

 📊 Production metrics — Tracks how efficiently machines are working.